 This article was first published on April 7, 2011.
 It was updated on June 24, 2015, with information relevant to the 2014 tax years.

 One of the frustrations we frequently hear about US expat taxes is a lack of information.
 Finding accurate, easy-to-understand information can be quite difficult.
 The United States is one of the few countries that taxes a citizen on their worldwide income, regardless of where the income is earned.
 That means that you, as an American, will in all likelihood need to file taxes both in the United States and in your host country.
 This blog installment is designed to give you a brief introduction to the key areas of US taxes and how these elements affect your expatriate tax return preparation.
 Check back frequently as we frequently share information on a variety of US expat tax topics.

 It is likely that a US citizen’s residence in a foreign country triggers taxation in the foreign country as well as the United States.
 The Foreign Tax Credit is designed to reduce the burden of double taxation on your US expat taxes.
 US citizens may elect to claim a tax credit for foreign income taxes paid or incurred, on their US expat taxes.
 The credit is limited to the amount of US tax liability reported on Form 1040, but if you have more credit than you have US tax liability you can carry it backwards for 1 year or forward for up to 10 years.

 If you are a US person who has financial authority over one or more foreign account(s), you may need to file the FBAR.
-If the cumulative balance of these accounts exceeded $10,000 at any time during the calendar year, you must file Form 90-22.1 Report of Foreign Bank and Financial Accounts (FBAR) by June 30th each year.
-This form is filed separately from your US expat taxes, and must be received, not just postmarked, by the US Treasury by June 30th.
+If the cumulative balance of these accounts exceeded $10,000 at any time during the calendar year, you must file FinCEN 114, Report of Foreign Bank and Financial Accounts (FBAR) by June 30th each year.
+This form is filed separately from your US expat taxes, and must be filed to the US Treasury by June 30th.

 US Expat Taxes: Married to Non-US Citizen